 Advanced – equivalent to 2 A level passes

-Higher – can lead to Level 4 and above, or a foundation degree
+Higher – can lead to a Degree Apprenticeship or a first degree.

 Apprenticeships take 1 to 4 years to complete, depending on the level.